With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • electrocoagulation;

 During the operation, a blood transfusion is performed, and this procedure is also done several times during the recovery process.
-In addition, saline is infused and supportive therapy is given to prevent the development of disseminated intravascular coagulation (disseminated intravascular coagulation) and multiple organ failure.
+In addition, it pours saline solution and maintenance therapy is carried out aimed at preventing the development of DIC syndrome (disseminated intravascular coagulation) and multiple organ failure.

-Such bleeding usually becomes a threat to the patient's life, therefore, it does not tolerate delay.
-The earlier the surgery is performed, the better the outcome will be.
-With a successful surgical intervention, the patient's life can be saved.
+Such bleeding usually becomes a threat to the patient’s life, so it cannot be delayed.
+The sooner surgery is performed, the better the outcome.
+With successful surgery, the patient's life can be saved.

-As soon as the victim is taken to a medical facility, specialists will begin to carry out the following activities:
+As soon as the victim is delivered to a medical facility, specialists will begin to carry out the following activities:

-• Examination of the patient for blunt or acute trauma.
+• Assess the patient for blunt or sharp trauma.

-• Checking for the development of an infectious disease.
+• Check for the development of an infectious disease.

 • External examination and palpation.